shayneeee/KV-explorer/README.md

-# Explorer
+# KV-Explorer
-Explorer is a key-value storage system with client and server.
+KV-Explorer is a key-value storage system with client and server.
-Explorer use B+ tree as storage engine.
+KV-Explorer use B+ tree as storage engine.
 Client and server communicate using the TCP protocol.

 ## Compile
 make